centic9/commons-dost/README.md

 * ObjectAccessorList - a list which wraps another list and allows to transparently access single properties of the type of object contained in the original list.
 * UnsupportedCollection and UnsupportedList as base implementations of Collection and List where all methods throw an exception
+* DocumentStarter - knows how to open documents of known file-types on different operating systems, usually by using platform-specific tools

 Please note that some testing related pieces were moved into their own library to better separate these things.
 Look at http://github.com/centic9/commons-test for more details.